Become a Sponsor

 The images in this table are linked to large (desktop size) copies.
 Click on "framed" images to go to the larger size.

 Pseudanthias evansi (Smith 1954), Evan's Anthias, Yellowback or Yellowtail Anthias.
 Indian Ocean, eastern Africa coast over to the Maldives.
 To five inches in length.
 A difficult aquarium species.
 Similar to the hardier Pseudanthias bartlettorum, which has a yellow dorsal fin.
-Below: Aquarium, Maldives and N. Sulawesi images.
+Below: Aquarium, Maldives and N. Sulawesi images of males.

 Pseudanthias fasciata (Kamohara 1954), One-stripe Anthias.
 To 21 cm.
 Indo-West Pacific; Southern Japan to Australia's GBR.
 Photo courtesy of John Boe and RMF.